OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Architecture
 ================================================================================

 Complete OpenNebula Front-end with all services and their dependencies is running within the supported container runtimes from the official container image (``opennebula``), the services and other required processes are confined inside the container(s).
-The inner container startup and lifecycle is controlled by the :ref:`bootstrap process <container_bootstrap>`, which can be customized and adjusted for user needs via the :ref:`image parameters <reference_params>`.
+The inner container startup and lifecycle is controlled by the :ref:`bootstrap process <container_bootstrap>`, which can be customized and adjusted for user needs via the :ref:`image parameters <container_reference_params>`.
 Container(s) communicate with each other over the private container network.
-End-users interact with services running inside only via a limited set of :ref:`exposed IP ports <reference_ports>`.
+End-users interact with services running inside only via a limited set of :ref:`exposed IP ports <container_reference_ports>`.

 Following OpenNebula Front-end containerized deployment types are supported no matter the container runtime: